Technology

 Affordability is a very real issue.

-Since water services were privatised in 1989, the average household water bill has risen 40% above inflation, peaking in 2014/15.
-Despite a slight reduction, the average water and sewerage bill today is around £397 a year.
+Since water services were privatised in 1989, household water bills have risen 40% above inflation, peaking in 2014/15.
+Today, the average water and sewerage bill is around £397 per year.
+Energy costs have more than tripled over the last 20 years, with a typical household bill now £1,849 annually.

 Carbon Emissions